apache/aurora/docs/development/client.md

 For manually testing client changes against a cluster, we use [Vagrant](https://www.vagrantup.com/).
 To start a virtual cluster, you need to install Vagrant, and then run `vagrant up` for the root of the aurora workspace.
-This will create a vagrant host named "devcluster", with a mesos master, a set of mesos slaves, and an aurora scheduler.
+This will create a vagrant host named "devcluster", with a mesos master, a set of mesos agents, and an aurora scheduler.

 If you have a change you would like to test in your local cluster, you'll rebuild the client: